Neighbors in dispute: After Trump declares a trade war, Canadians grapple with a sense of betrayal

 The ties between the two countries are without parallel.
 Nearly $3.6 billion Canadian (US$2.5 billion) worth of goods and services cross the border each day.
 Canada is the top export destination for 36 U.S. states and 77% of Canada’s exports go to the United States.
 Each day, about 400,000 people cross the world’s longest international border.
 There is close cooperation on defense, border security and law enforcement, and a vast overlap in culture, traditions and pastimes.

 “He wants to come after us?” said Doug Ford, the leader of Canada’s most populous province of Ontario.
 He has said that it feels like being stabbed in the heart by a family member.
-Says Ford: “I’ve yet to hear one American citizen say Canada is the problem.”
+“I’ve yet to hear one American citizen say Canada is the problem,” he said.

 Some Canadians are circulating lists of Canadian products they can buy instead of American items and others are canceling vacation plans to the United States.
 The U.S. Travel Association said the tariffs on Canada could impact Canadian visitation to and spending in the United States, noting that Canada is the top source of international visitors to the United States, with 20.4 million visits last year.